GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-fractional-cover-percentiles-landsat/_details.md

 | `npv_pc_90` | uint8     | nodata 255    | non-photosynthetic veg - 90th percentile              |
 | `qa`        | uint8     | nodata 255    | Quality Assurance enumeration - see below for details |

+### Quality Assurance:
+This layer provides a breakdown of each FCP pixel between,
+* sufficient observations
+* insufficient observations dry
+* insufficient observations wet

+For insufficient observations, these are pixels that have been masked out of the percentiles results e.g. NODATA, and provides an explanation as to why they have been masked out.

 ### Each product’s datasets will:

 * be divided into tiles of 3200 x 3200 pixels, with a pixel size of 30m^2